-- 1. Complete the General Education requirements of 60 quarter hours. - 2.
-Complete required and elective courses below for a minimum of 27 hours.
+3. Complete the required and elective courses below for a minimum of 27 hours.
 Required Courses:

-Course No. Course Title Hours Credit EDEM 195 Library Resources, Organization and Usage EDEM 410 Introduction to Educational Resources EDEM 420 Design and Construction of Audio-Visual Materials EDEM 434 Reference Materials: Basic School Reference Service EDEM 530 Cataloging and Classification EDEM 536 Evaluation and Selection of Educational Materials EDEM 575 Organizational Resource Center Electives: EDEM 33 0 Instructional Materials-Problems of Organization, Storage and Retrieval3 EDEM 516 Utilization of Educational Resources EDEM 534 Reference Materials: Service in Specialized Subject Areas and Government Publications EDRD 314 Improvement of Instruction in Literature in the Elementary School $\dots 2$
+Course N lo.
+Course Title Hours Credit

+EDEM 410 Introduction to Educational Media

+EDEM 420 Design and Construction of Graphic Materials

+EDEM 434 Reference Materials: Basic School Reference Service

+EDEM 475 Administering Educational Media I

+EDEM 530 Cataloging and Classification I

+EDEM 536 Evaluation and Selection of Educational Materials 1 -

+Electives:

+EDEM 330 Instructional Materials: Problems of Organization,

+Storage and Retrieval 3

+EDEM 460 Television in Education

+EDEM 500 Still Photography for Teachers 2

+EDEM 516 Utilization of Educational Resources 3

+EDEM 534 Reference Materials: Service in Specialized

+Subject Areas and Government Publications 3

+EDRD 314 Improvement of Instructional Literature in -

+the Elementary School 3

+EED 406 Literature for Adolescents

+NOTE: It is recommended that the student try to take 6-9 hours of his or her supervised teaching (EDFE 450 or EDFE 460) in a suitable media situation.